 Recognize the Elements

 When we think of brutalist furniture, we think of monolithic, raw, and rugged pieces.
-Traditionally composed of heavy materials, these pieces are chunky and often contain repeating graphic elements or patterns, as in our Remi Sideboard or Miko Coffee Table.
+Traditionally composed of heavy materials, these pieces are chunky and often contain repeating graphic elements or patterns, as in our Remi Sideboard.
 Lighting and decor pieces can be more refined but retain the same rugged essence—the Batista lamp shows the hallmark mix of jagged lines and textural surfaces so intrinsic to this look.
 Textiles are used sparingly and are usually solid or feature geometric patterns in neutral hues.
 In identifying the Brutalist aesthetic, picture the architecture—familiar to us in the masterpieces that still tower over our landscape, such as the Geisel Library by William Pereira and Habitat 67 by Moshe Safdie.
 Images provided by @santamonicaproper and @anthology_creative_studio.

 Refresh the Look of Your Decor